Update methods¶

 desired or possible, such as when the default branch is protected.
 You can

-add a separate write-branch by modifying argocd-image-updater.argoproj.io/git-branch
+add a separate write-branch by modifying the writeBackConfig.gitConfig.branch

-push to this new branch instead:
+branch, and push to this new branch instead:

 If you want to specify a write-branch but continue to use the target revision from the application specification, just omit the base branch name: